 A growing, healthy market

-Pet ownership has increased since the beginning of the pandemic, especially in the US, the world’s biggest pet market.
+Pet ownership has increased since the beginning of the pandemic, in particular in the US, the world’s biggest pet market.
 Many US-based animal shelters have reported a surge in pet adoptions since the pandemic began, and the market for the products pet owners consume continues to grow.

 According to the American Pet Products Association’s most recent survey of pet owners, 67% of U.S. households own a pet.
-These pet owners continue to spend more every year, with an estimated $99 billion spent in 2020 – up by 3% from the previous year.
+These pet owners continue to spend more every year, with an estimate of 99 billion US dollars spent in 2020, up by 3% from the previous year.

 Pets on the platform

-Even though the pandemic limited most travel, one striking detail about pets and travel is how popular the pet-friendly filter has been.
-The use of the filter has been on an upward swing over the last two years and reflects one of Booking.com’s key Travel Predictions 2020 for an increase in pet-friendly travel.
-In fact, its use has more than doubled since the beginning of travel restrictions.
+And even though the pandemic curtailed most travel, one striking detail about pets and travel is how popular the pet-friendly filter has been.
+The use of the filter has been on an upward swing in the last two years and reflects one of Booking.com’s key Travel Prediction 2020 for an increase in pet-friendly travel.
+But its use has more than doubled since the beginning of travel restrictions.
 “The pet-friendly filter is the third most-used filter in the facilities section,” says Singh.
 “Behind swimming pools and parking.”

 Pets have always been an important aspect of travel on the platform and catering to them has clear benefits for partners.
 In addition to reaching a wider audience of bookers, it can help you compensate for low bookings during the off season.
 Pet owners are also generally prepared to pay more to bring their four-legged family members along, which means you can charge a higher rate or pet fees by meeting their very specific needs.

 But it’s worth pointing out a few of the challenges of running a pet-friendly accommodation.
 Dogs can shed quite a bit of hair during a stay, so managing that fact of life is key, especially if your property has carpeted floors.
 To meet this need, some partners invest in special equipment or a cleaning crew that has expertise in cleaning up after pet stays.